jvizueta/azure-ai-automator/README.md

 # Azure AI Automator
-Azure AI Automation using n8n on Azure AKS using Helm and Terraform
+AI Automation Environment on Azure using n8n on AKS
+Keywords: Azure, Terraform, AKS, k8s, Helm, PostgreSQL

 ## TODO List:
 - Create Azure Pg DB with Terraform as an option to CNPG